benthecoder/blog/posts/shortsentences.md

 The only sure test of your ideas is whether they interest you

 And arouse your own expectations

+### how to revise?

+- Work from the small-scale, start by fixing the sentences that need fixing
+- Explore the possibilities that open up.
+- Continue making small, incremental changes at the sentence level wherever you see problems, with no priority given to the beginning or end of the piece.
+- Listen for rhythm
+- Anything that strikes you — anything that causes a subtle, inward sensation of discomfort, an inner alarm, no matter how faint—stop there and figure out what’s going on.
+- there's often a better sentence hiding under a good sentence. don't just shift around with the same words, reimagine it, put effort into fixing it.
+- Curiosity, patience, and the ability to improvise are good tools for revising
+- So is the ability to remain open to the work and let it remain open to you.

+### how to know if a sentence is good?

+- you sense an inward difference, a subtle feeling telling you this sentence isn't the same as the others
+- learning this feeling is important.
+It's a guide and an incentive to making more good sentences.
+- it happens against the backdrop of your constant reading and unending exposure to superb sentences.

+### what is the foundation of writing?

+There's nothing linear in your growth as a writer.

+The moment you find yourself getting good at one thing, it's time to push on to unsafe terrain.

+To do this work requires a balance between:

+(1) your commitment to the sentences you're making
+(2) and the knowledge that each of them could be otherwise.

+make that simple distinction again and again and you'll get good at making this distinction.

+This is the foundation of writing.

+Living somewhere between certainty and flux.

+Learning to remember that your sentences don't acquire their final inertia until you release them.

+That your sentences, written down, are in the condition of waiting to be examined.

 ### when to stop revising?